Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Day 11 – Monday, October 19

-Baghdad (Iraq Museum & Selusia)
+Baghdad (Iraq Museum & Aqarqouf)

 Begin the day with a visit to the Iraqi National Museum, one of the Middle East’s largest and most important museums.
 The museum houses a vast collection of artifacts and exhibits related to the history and culture of Iraq, including artifacts from Mesopotamia, the cradle of civilization, and other periods of Iraqi history.
 The collection includes ancient artifacts such as pottery, statues, cuneiform tablets, jewelry, Islamic art, and other cultural objects from different periods of Iraqi history.
+Visit Aqarqouf Ziggurat, known as Dur-Kurigalzu Ziggurat, an ancient, stepped pyramid near the city.
+Built during the Kassite period of Mesopotamian history (14th – 12th centuries BCE), it is one of the best-preserved Ziggurats in Iraq.
+The Ziggurat was constructed as a religious center and served as a temple dedicated to the god Ninurta.
+It is built from mud bricks and rises to approximately 52 meters.
+Return to the Hotel for dinner and overnight.
+(B,L,D)

 Day 12 – Tuesday, October 20

-Begin the day with a visit to the Abbasid Palace, built in the 12th century AD by the Abbasid Caliph Al-Nasir li-Din Allah.
-The palace was distinguished by a distinctive architectural design, as it contains a central courtyard and two floors of rooms, with beautiful arches and muqarnas in brick and an impressive Iwan with brick ceilings and facades.
 Head to visit the Mustansiriya Madrasa, an Islamic educational institution located in the heart of the old city of Baghdad, Iraq.
 It was founded in 1227 CE by the Abbasid caliph al-Mustansir and is considered one of the oldest universities in the world.
 The madrasa was known for its impressive architecture, with intricate decorations and a large courtyard surrounded by lecture halls, dormitories, and other facilities for students and teachers.
 The curriculum includes various subjects, including Islamic law, theology, philosophy, mathematics, medicine, astronomy, and literature.
 Many famous scholars and intellectuals studied and taught at the madrasa over the centuries, making it an important center of learning and culture in the Islamic world.

 Continue to visit the Copper market, one of the country’s oldest and most famous markets, dating back to the Abbasid era.
 The market is known for its copper goods, including pots, plates, trays, lamps, other decorative items, and other handicrafts and souvenirs.
 Explore the narrow alleys and stalls of the market, haggling with vendors and admiring the beautiful and intricate copper wares on display.

 Also, visit Mutanabbi Street, known as the intellectual and cultural center of the city.
-Named after the famous 10th-century Iraqi poet Abu al-Tayyib al-Mutanabbi, the street has been home to many booksellers, publishers, and intellectuals for decades.
+Named after the famous 10th-century Iraqi poet Abu al-Tayyib alMutanabbi, the street has been home to many booksellers, publishers, and intellectuals for decades.
 The street features many bookshops, cafes, and galleries, where visitors can browse various books on various subjects, including literature, poetry, history, politics, and religion.
 The street is also home to many street performers, including musicians, artists, and storytellers, who entertain visitors with their talents.
+Return to the Hotel for dinner and overnight.
+(B,L,D)

 Day 13 – Wednesday, Ocotber 21